nkabbara/nkabbara.github.io/docs/how-are-you.md

 ## Miscellatnea

-- The ultamate goal of each self is to increase the well being and happiness of all selves in the long run.
+- The ultamate goal of each self is to increase the well being and happiness of all the selves in the long run.
 - Naming selves is mainly an exercise in creativity, but with one important rule: the name cannot have any negative connotations.
 At best, it should describe how things actually are like